Stamina is the ability to sustain a high level of physical energy throughout the week.

 Perhaps we were not all meant to live as Zen monks.

-I know that I enjoy nice things as much as the next guy – gadgets, art, the latest running shoe – but I also enjoy the serenity that empty space provides.
+I enjoy nice things as much as the next guy – gadgets, art, the latest running shoe – but I also enjoy the serenity that empty space provides.
 And I wonder, does every square inch have to be occupied?

-How about a closet dresser with one empty drawer?
+Why not have a closet dresser with one empty drawer?
 (I know, I know… revolutionary!)

+Get Stamina!
 You Deserve More Physical and Emotional Energy